OrangeP0P/EEGProgress/README.md

 🫧Overview: A fast and lightweight progressive convolutoin architecture for EEG processing and classification.

-This project is based on our recent publication.
+🫧This project is based on our recent publication.
 You can access the original paper here: [Link: EEGProgress](https://www.sciencedirect.com/science/article/pii/S0010482523013665).
-In this study, a progressive convolution CNN architecture named EEGProgress is proposed, aiming to efficiently extract the topological spatial information of EEG signals from multi-scale levels (electrode, brain region, hemisphere, global) with superior speed.

 ![Alt text](ReadMe/EEGProgress.png)

+🫧In this study, a progressive convolution CNN architecture named EEGProgress is proposed, aiming to efficiently extract the topological spatial information of EEG signals from multi-scale levels (electrode, brain region, hemisphere, global) with superior speed.

 # 2. How to run